Four Hundred Years

 CHILE, 2008, anniversaries of Chilean churches, Scott 1474b

 The Church of San Pedro de Atacama is the site of the labors of Jesuit priest Fr.
 Gustavo Le Paige who was was born on November 24, 1903 in Tilleur, Belgium.
 He entered the Jesuits in Arlon in 1922, studied at the University of Louvain, and worked as a missionary in Belgium Congo from 1936 to 1952.
 He came to Chile in 1953 and was assigned in 1955 to the San Pedro de Atacama Church which dates back to 1774.
-He worked there until his death on May 19, 1980, doing pastoral, social and archeological work.
+He worked there until his death on May 19, 1980, doing pastoral, social and archaeological work.
 In 1957 he set up a small museum in the parish house with relics of the Atacamenian culture.
 He established a museum able to host 380,000 items gathered from more than 300 archaeological sites, and was able to do so with the help of the Catholic University of the North which now runs the museum.
 The museum is across the street and about 100 meters to the northeast of the Church, and both museum and street are now named in Le Paige's honor.
 During his 20 years in Chile, Father Le Paige wrote four books and about twenty articles on the Atacamenians.
-More

 The Churches of Chiloé